2016-2017 Catalog > Student Services-Academic Support

 You will need a valid LBCC student photo identification card to use many of LBCC’s services, including the Library, the Business Office, Assessment Center, Learning Center and Bookstore.
 A valid student ID card allows you free rides on public transportation and entitles you to discounts on certain merchandise or services in the community.
 You must be a registered student in order to obtain an ID card for a one time non-refundable $10 fee.
 Each term you register, you can renew your card for free by bringing it with your class schedule to Admissions.

-Before registering, all newly admitted full-time students are required to take the Computerized Placement Test (CPT) to determine appropriate class placement or prequest to have the exam waived based on prior completion of appropriate college courses.
+Before registering, all newly admitted full-time students are required to take the Computerized Placement Test (CPT) to determine appropriate class placement or request to have the exam waived based on prior completion of appropriate college courses.
 Part-time students who are registering for math or writing classes also must take the CPT or request to have it waived.
+High school students who earned a score of a 3 or 4 on their Smarter Balanced exams have the opportunity to use those scores for placement.
 Appointments are made online for the CPT at linnbenton.edu/student-assessment or through the New Student Center entry process.
 Contact the Center for Accessibility Resources to arrange test accommodations.
 The Student Assessment Office also offers a variety of other tests for students and community members.
 They include:

 LBCC has designed the following courses to refresh skills prior to taking a course or perhaps accelerate students to the appropriate transfer-level mathematics course.
 Students should check with their academic advisor when making a decision about an appropriate mathematics pathway.